gitter-badger/hAzzleJS/README.md

 ECMA 7
 -------

 ECMA 7 are still experimental, and no browsers supports it except Firefox v.
-35. This browser includes support for the 'contains' method of ECMA 7.
+35. This browser includes support for the 'contains' method of ECMA 7, and because the main goal with hAzzle are to create all browsers equal, hAzzle supports this in the Core.

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/contains

-Because of Firefox supports it, and some websites can be broken by this, hAzzle have included support for this in the Core.
+Example of usage:

 ```javascript
 [1, 2, 3].contains(2);     // true